Sunday, December 9, 2018

 a) A key to the reading:

-The Gospel text of the second Sunday of Advent speaks us of John the Baptist, prophet, in the desert preparing the way for the Lord.
-For centuries, people were living in expectation of the coming of the Messiah, and the ever more burdensome Roman occupation increased the desire for the coming of the Liberator, the Saviour.
-The presence of John in the desert was a sign that God was once more visiting his people.
+The Gospel text of the second Sunday of Advent speaks to us of John the Baptist, prophet, in the desert preparing the way for the Lord.
+For centuries, people were living in expectation of the coming of the Messiah, and the ever more burdensome Roman occupation increased the desire for the coming of the Liberator, the Savior.
+The presence of John in the desert was a sign that God was once more visiting His people.
 Redemption was close at hand!

 Luke is careful to place the coming of John the Baptist within the socio-political and religious context of the time.
 On the socio-political level, Pilate was governor of Judea, Herod governor of Galilee, and Annas and Caiaphas were the high priests.
 Then, using a biblical text, Luke places John within the religious context of God’s plan and says that he came to prepare the realization of the secular hopes of the Messiah’s coming.

 b) A division of the text to help with the reading: